8 Top-Rated Day Trips from Sorrento

 Uncovered after lying for centuries encased in a thick layer of solidified volcanic ash that engulfed the town of 20,000 residents in AD 79, Pompeii gives a poignant look at life in ancient Roman times.
 You can walk through homes, meeting places, temples, theaters, and shops that have been coming to light since excavations began in the 1700s.
 As you tour, you can't help but be aware of still-smoldering Mount Vesuvius looming in the background.

 Several of the homes still have vivid wall paintings, frescoes, and mosaics, and statuary still adorns the gardens.
 Although early finds were carried off to museums, those found more recently have been left in place to give a more realistic picture of homes and workplaces just as they had been left on that terrible day.
+Explore Pompeii with an expert guide who will recount the city's history during a half-day Pompeii sightseeing trip from Sorrento.
+You will be picked up at your hotel for this four-hour trip, during which you'll see and learn about Pompeii's most famous sites, including the Forum, Thermal Baths, Lupanare, and Vetti's House.

 2 Amalfi Drive